 If someone does bully you, you must:

 At Humphrey Perkins School we respect every child’s need for, and rights to, an environment where safety, security, praise, recognition and opportunity for taking responsibility are available.
 Bullying of any kind is unacceptable in our school.
-Our anti-bullying policy ensures that all our pupils can learn in a supportive, caring and safe environment without fear of being bullied.
-If bullying does occur, all pupils should be able to tell and know that incidents will be dealt with promptly and effectively.
+Our anti-bullying policy ensures that all our students can learn in a supportive, caring and safe environment without fear of being bullied.
+If bullying does occur, all students should be able to tell and know that incidents will be dealt with promptly and effectively.
 We expect that if anyone knows bullying is taking place to tell the staff, parents or a trusted adult.

 This policy is supported by our policies for Behaviour, Safeguarding, Equality and Acceptable use of IT.

 - To promote the well-being of all students.

 - To prevent, reduce and eradicate all forms of bullying.